What is Neuropsychological Testing?

-When we are struggling, we may beat ourselves up for “not being able to do something that everyone else can do.”
-By providing a setting that is relatively free from every-day stressors and distractions, neuropsycholgoical assessments are designed to help determine whether your brain is neurologically capable of functioning at a level that is considered “average” for the American population.
-Our clinical experience has been that our assessments often help our client’s by providing an objective benchmark for their functional abilities and by offering recommendations about how our clients can overcome typical barriers to achieving their optimal level of functioning.
+When we are struggling, we may beat ourselves up for not being able to do something that everyone else can do.
+By providing a setting that is relatively free from every-day stressors and distractions, neuropsycholgoical assessments are designed to help determine whether your brain is neurologically capable of functioning at a level that is considered average for the American population.
+In our professional experience, comprehensive assessments help our client’s by providing an objective benchmark for their cognitive functional abilities and by offering recommendations about how our clients can overcome typical barriers to achieving their optimal level of cognitive functioning.

 At Bodh Center for Wellness, we offer diagnostic assessments for all ages.
 Please hover on the images below to learn more about each age group.

 Too often, children’s developmental, learning, or attentional difficulties go undiagnosed, causing years of emotional distress for both the child and their parents.
 These difficulties can have a negative impact on your child’s long-term psychological health and sense of well-being.
 What may seem like a behavioral problem that needs to be “disciplined” may actually be a symptom of a deeper biological issue that, if addressed in a timely fashion, can improve your child’s long term chances of success and improve the family’s overall quality-of-life.

 When we start falling short of our own expectations, we risk falling into a trap of believing that we are just not trying hard enough.
 This line of thinking is terrible for our self-esteem and our sense of well-being.